by Waiting to be a Jewish Bride

 Why are there different colors and styles available?

 Jewish marriage customs are beautiful by the way and the breaking of the glass custom is one we both like very much because it symbolizes our union.

 I have terrific news!
 I just opened Shop!
 Jewish Wedding Judaica Shop for the Jewish marriage customs products.

-Your in luck, I have the breaking of the glass available in colors, and designs for individual tastes.
+You are in luck, I have the breaking of the glass available in colors and designs for individual tastes.

-As I worked with many of my couples, I was noticing a pattern of the delay and even leaving the shopping for last minute for such items.
+As I worked with many of my couples, I was noticing a pattern of the delay and even leaving the shopping for last-minute for such items.
 That is where my inspiration came from.
 Why not make it easier for my couples and have those essential products available to them from the Rabbi.
-Simple solution for the couples I plan to officiate and bless their union in marriage, but then what about those I am not.
+A simple solution for the couples I plan to officiate and bless their union in marriage, but then what about those I am not.

 Yes, I thought of you, even though I am not your Rabbi for your wedding.
 Simple, straight forward shopping for your ceremony.
 I focus on ceremonies as a Rabbi and I focused on the Jewish marriage customs and the ritual items needed to honor them.